 The reinvention of the CRE market

-Let’s take a look at what the future holds.
+Let’s take a look at what the future holds of the rise of flexible work in APAC.
 According to McKinsey, ‘More than 20 percent of the workforce could work remotely three to five days a week… If remote work took hold at that level, that would mean three to four times as many people working from home than before the pandemic’.
 Additionally, according to JLL (based on 2018 estimates), 30% of all CREs will be dedicated to flexible workspaces.